Leading to Reading

 Special Activities and Events

 Each year Leading to Reading sponsors a myriad of special activities.
-They increase our outreach, build visibility for AAUW, and support our mission.
+They support our mission, build visibility, and help us reach out into our community.

 Creating Family Reading Kits